AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/cs101/2019-12-28-least-squares-method-explained-part-2-data-fitting.md

 As you add more points, data fitting (particularly the QR factorization portion) becomes more difficult to do by hand.
 Fortunately, you can use languages like MATLAB or Python to solve these problems.
 But now, when you do rely on computers, you'll at least know what they're doing behind the scenes.

-{% include linkedHeading.html heading="Example 2: Polynomial Fit Using Least Squares and Python" level=2 %}
+{% include linkedHeading.html heading="Example 2: Least Squares Polynomial Fitting (with Python!)" level=2 %}

 Let's not stop there!
 Suppose instead that we are given these five data points: